davidfauth/DocGraph-Page-Rank/README.md

 # DocGraph Data

-The twitter data we're using cames from [About DocGraph](http://notonlydev.com/docgraph/) and was generated in early 2010.
+The twitter data we're using cames from [About DocGraph](http://notonlydev.com/docgraph/) headed up by [Fred Trotter](http://twitter.com/fredtrotter)

 # Pagerank